-Although there are no data to specifically address re-initiation of treatment, it is recommended that when restarting therapy of patients who have been off quetiapine extended-release tablet for more than one-week, the initial dosing schedule should be followed.
-When restarting patients who have been off quetiapine extended-release tablet for less than one-week, gradual dose escalation may not be required and the maintenance dose may be re-initiated.
+Although there are no data to specifically address re-initiation of treatment, it is recommended that when restarting therapy of patients who have been off quetiapine for more than one week, the initial dosing schedule should be followed.
+When restarting patients who have been off quetiapine for less than one-week, gradual dose escalation may not be required and the maintenance dose may be re-initiated.